Wheaton, Maryland: After the Civil War

-Following the end of the Civil War, the area's first postmaster was George F. Plyer.
-In October 1869, Plyer, a war veteran, renamed the post office in honor of his commanding officer, General Wheaton.
+After the Civil War, the area's first postmaster was war veteran George F. Plyer, who in October 1869, renamed the post office in honor of his commanding officer, General Wheaton.

-For many years after the Civil War, the Wheaton area was being only lightly used, mostly for farming, or was undeveloped.
-In 1871, the first African American Church, Allen Chapel AME Church, was established in this small undeveloped area.
+For many years, the Wheaton area was only lightly used, mostly for farming.
+In 1871, the first African American Church, Allen Chapel AME Church, was established.
 This religious body maintained its presence in the Wheaton community until 2000, at which time the New Creation Church purchased the property.

-Into the early 20th century, civic growth was slow, with a few new businesses being established along the major roads.
-But as the capital region started to rapidly grow after World War II, Wheaton quickly expanded.
+Into the early 20th century, civic growth in the area was slow, with a few new businesses established along the major roads.
+But after World War II, Wheaton quickly expanded.
 The area's first modern post office opened in 1947 (earlier records show that the post office had used the Leesborough name).
-In addition, the Washington Suburban Sanitary Commission (WSSC) was active, adding new utility infrastructure to the area; as part of that work, and just north of Wheaton, the prominent Glenmont Water Tower was constructed in 1947.
-And then starting soon thereafter, in 1948, Wheaton was steadily built-out, by several developers (Kay Construction Co., in particular), becoming a part of the modern-day suburbs of Washington, D.C.
+In addition, the Washington Suburban Sanitary Commission (WSSC) was active, adding utility infrastructure to the area.
+As part of that work, and just north of Wheaton, the prominent Glenmont Water Tower was constructed in 1947.
+Wheaton was steadily built-out by several developers (Kay Construction Co. in particular), becoming a part of the modern-day suburbs of Washington, D.C.
 Today, as an unincorporated town, Wheaton is governed locally by the civic government of Montgomery County.
-For some modern information databases, such as official Real Estate records, Wheaton (along with several neighboring locales) is considered to be a sub-section of larger Silver Spring.
+For some modern information databases, such as official real estate records, Wheaton (along with several neighboring locales) is considered to be a sub-section of larger Silver Spring.

 Demographics

-In the 1950s the area was developed with Cape Cod, ranch houses, and split level homes purchased by white, largely middle class, families; a mix of blue collar and white collar workers.
+In the 1950s the area was developed with Cape Cod, ranch houses, and split-level homes purchased by white, largely middle-class, families; a mix of blue-collar and white-collar workers.
 Now, more of this older housing stock is owned or rented by a diverse population.

+Wheaton first appeared as a census designated place in the 2010 U.S. census formed from part of the deleted Wheaton-Glenmont CDP and from part of the Forest Glen CDP.